Mulugu: Demographics

-The population of Mulugu district is around 2,94,671 according to 2011 census reports.
-The male population is 1,46,205 (49.6%) and the female is 1,48,466 (50.04%).
+The population of Mulugu district is around 294,671 according to 2011 census reports.
+The male population is 146,205 (49.6%) and the female is 148,466 (50.04%).
 The female-to-male ratio is 1015:1000, which is above the national average 943:1000.
 The literacy rate 63.57%.
 Male literacy is 73.49% and female literacy rate is 53.83%.
-Mulugu has the highest share of rural population in the telangana sate with 96.10% of its total population in rural area and about 11,493 which is 3.9% people lives in urban areas.
+Mulugu has the highest share of rural population in the Telangana state with 96.10% of its total population in rural area and about 11,493 which is 3.9% people lives in urban areas.
 Once it was the biggest revenue division in Telangana state, currently it has 1 revenue divisions, 9 revenue Mandal's, 336 revenue villages and 174 revenue Gram Panchayats.

 The languages spoken are Telugu as the main language (100%), and then Hindi (40%), and few people can speak Urdu (7%).
 Educated people can speak English (45%).
 Telugu and English are used in official communications and media of instructions.

 The majority of the villages and the hamlets including the city are the habitats of Scheduled Tribes (75%).
 The tribal community is Koya and Lambadi.
 Thus the majority of people of the city will communicate in the special tribal language, Lambadi or Banjara (60%).
 This language is one among the officially recognised dialects by the government of India.
 This language has no script and is sustained on spoken words.